Routines That Can Reduce Family Stress During Difficult Times

 Engage in Family Activities to Strengthen Bonds

 Spending quality time together helps families reconnect and relieve tension.
-Engaging in activities such as preparing meals, playing board games, or taking nature walks fosters closeness and provides an enjoyable distraction from stressors.
+Engaging in activities such as preparing healthy meals, playing board games, or taking nature walks fosters closeness and provides an enjoyable distraction from stressors.

 Laughter plays a powerful role in stress reduction.
 Watching a comedy show, sharing funny stories, or engaging in playful interactions can lighten the atmosphere at home.
 Finding joy in simple moments strengthens relationships and improves overall family morale.